EmmaCAndersson/iGEM19/README.md

 ## Description
 This modeling project aims to analyse the potential outcome of iGEM 2019, Team Chalmers Gothenburg's project.

-Team Chalmers Gothenburg, iGEM 2019, strives towards using *Saccharomyces cerevisiae* for degradation of polyychlorinated biphenyls (PCB), by transforming the yeast with eight foreign genes (bphA1, bphA2, bphA3, bphA4, bphB, bphC, bphD, bphK and pcbA5).
+Team Chalmers Gothenburg, iGEM 2019, strives towards using *Saccharomyces cerevisiae* for degradation of polyychlorinated biphenyls (PCB), by transforming the yeast with nine foreign genes (bphA1, bphA2, bphA3, bphA4, bphB, bphC, bphD, bphK and pcbA5).

 ## Directories